yarikoptic/numfocus.org/content/membership.rst

 Becoming a Member of NumFOCUS
 -----------------------------

-Last year the NumFOCUS Foundation was formed to "promote the use of accessible and reproducible computing in science and technology."
+The NumFOCUS Foundation was formed in 2012 to "promote the use of accessible and reproducible computing in science and technology."
 Much of this effort centers around the use of Python and it’s tools.